FNALLPC/cms-das-pre-exercises/_episodes/03-CMSDASPreExercise-ROOT-python.md

 ---
-title: "CMSDAS Pre-Exercises: ROOT and python"
+title: "CMSDAS Pre-Exercise 3: ROOT and python basics"
 teaching: 0
 exercises: 60
 questions:
-- "Learn how to use ROOT and python
 objectives:
 - "Learn how to use ROOT and python"
 - "Use ROOT and python to inspect a CMS NanoAOD file"
 keypoints:
-- "Learn how to use ROOT and python"
+- "ROOT and python are two key software tools in HEP."
+- "Many CMS analyses use the NanoAOD format, which are simple ROOT ntuples that can be analyzed with standalone ROOT or pyROOT."
+- "There are numerous ways to use ROOT, including the build-in command line interface (based on CINT, a C++ interpreter), pyROOT, Jupyter notebooks, compiled C++, and more."
 ---

 > ## Questions